Anselmo Costadoni

-Dom Anselmo Costadoni, O.S.B.
-Cam., (1714–1785) was an Italian Camaldolese monk, historian and theologian.
+Anselmo Costadoni (1714–1785) was an Italian Camaldolese monk, historian and theologian.

 Biography

-He was born on 6 October 1714, at Venice and christened Giovanni Domenico.
+Costadoni was born on 6 October 1714, at Venice and christened Giovanni Domenico.
 The son of a rich merchant, he sacrificed at an early date his prospects of success in the world and took the religious habit of the Camaldolese monks at the Monastery of St. Michael, situated on the island of Murano in the Venetian lagoon.
 Here he studied philosophy and theology with more than usual success.